GarveyJLi/flashcard-app/README.md

 ### App Description
 An app that displays a flashcard with a question and 3 answer choices below it.
 When the question is tapped, the "back" of the flashcard containing the answer will show.
-When the "back" of the flashcard is tapped, the "front" of the flashcard with the question is shown again.\n When one of the 3 answer choices below the flashcard is tapped\n
+When the "back" of the flashcard is tapped, the "front" of the flashcard with the question is shown again.
+- When one of the 3 answer choices below the flashcard is tapped
-    -If the answer is correct, the box will turn green\n -If the answer is incorrect, the selected box will turn red and the correct answer box will turn green\n
+	- If the answer is correct, the box will turn green
+	- If the answer is incorrect, the selected box will turn red and the correct answer box will turn green
-    -If the background is tapped, the boxes change back into their default color\n
+	- If the background is tapped, the boxes change back into their default color
-When the visibility icon at the bottom of the screen is tapped, the three answer choices will go away.
+- When the visibility icon at the bottom of the screen is tapped, the three answer choices will go away.
 When the icon is tapped again, the answer choices will reappear.